IFA National Livestock Chairman Brendan Golden has strongly encouraged suckler farmers to apply for the new €90 per cow suckler BEEP scheme.

 “IFA has campaigned strongly to deliver more supports for sucklers and lobbied very hard in the last Budget, where an additional €35m in national funding was secured for the new scheme in 2020.
 It’s vital that there is a strong uptake from suckler farmers.”

-Brendan Golden said farmers must apply online for the scheme and the closing date for applications is four weeks from now, Fri, May 15th.
+Brendan Golden said farmers must apply on line for the scheme and the closing date for applications is May 15th 2020.
 He called on the Department of Agriculture, Teagasc and private advisors to encourage suckler farmers to apply for the scheme.

-“The suckler cow is the backbone of Ireland’s quality €3bn beef sector.
-It’s crucial to the survival of rural Ireland, particularly in the west, where 80% of the cows are sucklers.”
+“The suckler cow is the backbone of Ireland’s quality €3bn beef sector and is crucial to the survival of rural Ireland, particularly in the west, where 80% of the cows are sucklers.”

 “IFA is determined to build on the supports now in place to ensure we have a targeted suckler payment of €300 per cow in the future,” he said.